chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 This means that we can use this scenario to retrieve data once, and do reproducible analysis on the ElasticSearch indexes, or to retrieve it incrementally, having up-to-date indexes.
 But still, the analysis will be much faster than retrieving all the data again from its origins, and will stress much less the original infrastructure.

-Scripts programmmed to exploit raw indexes in ElasticSearch don't need to be written in Python.
+Scripts programmed to exploit raw indexes in ElasticSearch don't need to be written in Python.
 Since they only need to access ElasticSearch, almost any language can be used, as long as it can access ElasticSearch REST API.
 In fact, many languages are supported by specific modules to access ElasticSearch.

 ### Producing enriched indexes

 Raw indexes include all the information in the original data sources.
 Because of that, they are good for any analysis that needs all that information.
 But that also causes raw indexes to be massive, and complex: they follow the data structure provided by the API of the original data source.
 In many cases, that structure can be cumbersome, or too complex: many analysis only need a summary of it.
 For example, when analyzing tickets in an issue tracking systems, in many case you just want some parameters for each of the tickets: when it was open, who opened it, when it was closed, maybe the summary...

 For this kind of analysis, GrimoireLab provides the enriched indexes.
 They are in fact intended to be consumed by Kibiter, but they may be useful for many other purposes.
 Enriched indexes are usually flat, in the sense that they don't nest data: each item is just a collection of fields.
-Each item corresponds usually to a high level element of the data source: tickets, commits, messages, etc. These features of enriched indexes make them appropriate not only for visualziation with Kibiter, but also for analysis.
+Each item corresponds usually to a high level element of the data source: tickets, commits, messages, etc. These features of enriched indexes make them appropriate not only for visualization with Kibiter, but also for analysis.
 The scenario is as follows:

 ![](/grimoirelab/grimoirelab-fit-grimoireelk-enrich.png)